Description: Chancellor's Office Statement

 to manage the delegated responsibility for the CSU Fire Safety program as detailed in the CSU / Office of the State Fire Marshal (OSFM) Memorandum of Understanding.
 This position manages the Deputy Directors of Fire Safety to interface with OSFM in further developing, implementing, and managing the CSU Fire Safety program.
 Position will develop policies and procedures, manage Fire Safety program staff, and provide fire and life safety training.
 This position will be located in Sacramento, a CSU Campus or The Chancellor's Office.
 Responsibilities

-Under the general direction of the Chief of Construction Services, the Director of Fire Safety will:
+Under the general direction of the Chief of Construction Services

 -Lead the Fire Safety staff, manage the Deputy Directors of Fire Safety in promoting code compliance in the CSU facilities.
 Serve as a CSU CO expert to collegially resolve issues relative to fire safety and building code.